electricimp/AWSLambda/examples/RSACrypto/README.md

 hwIDAQAB
 -----END RSA PRIVATE KEY-----

-// Rest of the lambda function
+// Rest of the lambda code goes here
 ```

-**NOTE**: As the sample code includes the private key verbatim in the source, it should be treated carefully, and not checked into version control!
+**NOTE**: As the sample code includes the private key verbatim in the source,
+it should be treated carefully, and not checked into version control!

 ## Setting up a Lambda

-1. Go to the AWS Lambda console.
+1. Select `Services` link (on the top left of the page) and them type `Lambda` in the search line
+1. Select the `Lambda Run Code without Thinking about Services` item
 1. Select `Create a Lambda function`
 1. Under the `Select blueprint` choose `Blank function`
-1. Select `Configure function`:
+1. Select `Configure function` item from the manu on the left and do the following
-    1. Give function a name `RSAsign`
+    1. Give function a name `RSALambda`
     1. Select runtime `Node.js 4.3`
-    1. Paste in code from above.
+    1. Paste the full lambda source code from above into the `Lambda function code` section.
-    1. Leave “Handler” as default (“index.handler”)
+    1. Leave `Handler` as default (`index.handler`)
-    1. Set “Role” to “Create new role from template(s)”
+    1. Set `Role` to `Create new role from template(s)`
-    1. Set “Role name” to “role_with_no_permissions”
+    1. Set `Role name` to `role_with_no_permissions`
-    1. Leave “Policy templates” empty
+    1. Leave `Policy templates` empty
-    1. “Next”
-1. “Create function”
+    1. `Next`
+1. Press `Create function`
+1. On the Lambda page copy and copy down Lambda's **ARN**.
+It can be found at the top right corner
+of the page and should look like: `arn:aws:lambda:us-west-1:123456789101:function:RSALambda`
+1. Copy down the Lambda region.
+It can be found on the top right corner of the page,
+and is a next item to the right of the link with the user name (e.g. "us-east-1")

 ## Setting up AIM Policy

+1. Select `Services` link (on the top left of the page) and them type `IAM` in the search line
+1. Select `IAM Manage User Access and Encryption Keys` item
+1. Select `Policies` item from the menu on the left
+1. Press `Create Policy` button
+1. Press `Select` for `Policy Generator`
+1. On the `Edit Permissions` page do the following
+    1. Set `Effect` to `Allow`
+    1. Set `AWS Service` to `AWS Lambda`
-1. Go to the AWS IAM console.
+    1. Set `Actions` to `InvokeFunction`
-1. “Policies”
-1. “Create Policy”
-1. “Policy Generator”: “Select”
-1. “Edit Permissions”:
-    1. “Effect” = “Allow”
-    1. “AWS Service” = “AWS Lambda”
-    1. “Actions”: check “Invoke”
-    1. “Amazon Resource Name (ARN)” paste in the ARN of the created Lambda
+    1. Set `Amazon Resource Name (ARN)` to the Lambda **ARN** retrieved on the previous step
-    1. “Next Step”
+    1. Press `Add Statement`
+    1. Press `Next Step`
-1. Give your policy a name, for example, “allow-calling-RSALambda”
+1. Give your policy a name, for example, `allow-calling-RSALambda` and type in into the `Policy Name` field
+1. Press `Create Policy`

 ## Setting up the AIM User

-1. Go to the AWS IAM console.
+1. Select `Services` link (on the top left of the page) and them type `IAM` in the search line
+1. Select the `IAM Manage User Access and Encryption Keys` item
+1. Select `Users` item from the menu on the left
-1. “Users”
+1. Press `Add user`
-1. “Add user”
-1. Choose a user name, I chose “agent-calling-lambda”
+1. Choose a user name, for example `user-calling-lambda`
-1. Check “Programmatic access” but not anything else
+1. Check `Programmatic access` but not anything else
-1. “Next: Permissions”
+1. Press `Next: Permissions` button
-1. “Attach existing policies directly”
+1. Press `Attach existing policies directly` icon
-1. Check “allow-calling-RSALambda”
+1. Check `allow-calling-RSALambda` from the list of policies
-1. “Next: Review”
-1. “Create user”
+1. Press `Next: Review`
+1. Press `Create user`
-1. Copy down your “Access key ID” and “Secret access key"
+1. Copy down your `Access key ID` and `Secret access key`

 ## Setting up Agent Code

 Here is some agent [code](agent.nut).
+Copy and paste it into the Web IDE to the left window (agent code).

 Set the example code configuration parameters with values retrieved on the previous steps:

 Parameter             | Description
 ----------------------| -----------
-AWS_LAMBDA_REGION     | AWS region (e.g. "us-east-1")
+AWS_LAMBDA_REGION     | AWS region where Lambda located
-ACCESS_KEY_ID         | IAM Access Key ID
+ACCESS_KEY_ID         | IAM `Access key ID`
-SECRET_ACCESS_KEY     | IAM Secret Access Key
+SECRET_ACCESS_KEY     | IAM `Secret Access Key`

 Run the example code and it should print the signature generated by the Lambda function.